 Updated 17th September 2013 for World of Warcraft Patch 5.4

 We use a “CS-X-X” rotation, meaning that when tanking, our rotation should go Crusader Strike – Something Else – Something Else – Crusader Strike – Something Else – Something Else – Crusader Strike and so on.

 For the “Something Else” slot:

-As above, after your pull put up Sacred Shield and use Hammer of the Righteous on your targets.
+After your pull use Hammer of the Righteous on your targets.

 For AoE, we use Hammer of the Righteous rather than Crusader Strike, so our rotation goes Hammer Of The Righteous – Something Else – Something Else and so on.

 For the “Something Else” slot, use single-target priorities, but use Consecration as top priority after Judgement.

 Use Shield of the Righteous any time you have 5 Holy Power.